 All GLLC web meetings are open to anyone who wishes to attend.
 There is no charge to attend, but registration is required.

-The Great Lakes –St Lawrence Legislative Caucus will be hosting a series of virtual meetings reviewing some of the policies and programs that the states and provinces in the region have implemented to reduce and control the nutrient runoff into the waters of the Great Lakes.
+The Great Lakes –St Lawrence Legislative Caucus hosted a series of virtual meetings reviewing some of the policies and programs that the states and provinces in the region have implemented to reduce and control the nutrient runoff into the waters of the Great Lakes.

 The Great Lakes Commission Blue Accounting

 This virtual meeting offered the opportunity to preview the key features of the Great Lakes Commission Blue Accounting new website.

 State and Provincial Nutrient Management Efforts in the Great Lakes, Part 2